SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

     rm AdmissionTicket.canonicalized.xml

 And now you get a signed TokenScript AdmissionTicket.tsml which is ready to be published.

-### I don't use make

-If your system doesn't support make, but you did follow the instruction to install xmlsectool, then you can use a command to sign the TokenScript:

-   $ cd examples/ticket
-   $ /opt/xmlsectool-2.0.0/xmlsectool.sh --sign --keyInfoKeyName 'Shong Wang' --digest SHA-256 --signatureAlgorithm http://www.w3.org/2001/04/xmldsig-more#rsa-sha256 --inFile AdmissionTicket.xml --outFile AdmissionTicket.tsml --key ssl/shong.wang.key --certificate ssl/shong.wang.certs

-Unfortunately this command doesn't validate the XML file for you.
-The examples attached are pre-validated.

-The command should produce a file `AdmissionTicket.tsml` which is ready to go.

 ### Publishing your TokenScript